accent graphic

 At the Federal Reserve Bank of Philadelphia, Chopra said, “it’s pretty simple.
 A company that ingests consumer’s data can use the data to provide the product or service the consumer asked for, but not for unrelated purposes the consumer doesn’t want.”

 The CFPB states that consumer-permissioned data can be used to improve the product or service that the consumer requested without separate authorizations.
 For instance, this could include data enhancement to translate raw transaction data into understandable and actionable information for consumers.
-But, the final rule doesn’t allow for things like targeted advertising, cross-selling of other products or services, or the sale of covered data by a third party.
+But, the final rule doesn’t allow for things like targeted advertising, cross-selling of other products or services, or the sale of covered data by a third party without separate, standalone authorization.

 Chopra further stated that “the rule is designed to ensure that open banking does not become a new data pipeline that fuels surveillance pricing or other manipulative mischief.”
 If a consumer chooses to share their financial data in order to gain a better experience, we have a responsibility to use that data to drive the best results possible for them and not cause harm.